robreiss/stringformatter/README.md

 2015-03-19 Corrected milestone date references in README, added package.json with version 0.0.77

-2015-03-19 Added function formatting, incremented version to 0.0.78.
+2015-03-19 Incremented version to 0.0.78.
+Added function formatting.
 Uncovered issue with Date formatting unit tests in all but Chrome.

-2015-03-24 Added function formatting, incremented version to 0.0.79.
+2015-03-24 Incremented version to 0.0.79.
 Fixed issue for formatting function names.

+2015-03-24 Incremented version to 0.0.80.
+Fixed unit tests for Date formatting in Firefox, Chrome, IE. Implemented workaround for IE not supporting name attribute on functions.